 Breaded chicken breasts and similar products may contain gluten, so be sure to look at the label in detail.

-From tuna to shrimp, fish and seafood varieties are naturally free of gluten while being a rich source of protein and healthy fats.
+From tuna to shrimp, fish and seafood varieties are naturally free of gluten.
+They are also ample sources of protein and healthy fats.

 Like meat and poultry products, be cautious of battered and breaded fish that may contain gluten.

-Milk, butter, and real cheese are free of gluten.
+Milk, butter, and real cheese do not naturally contain gluten.
 Flavored dairy products, including yogurts and ice creams, should be yielded with caution.

-Soy and soybean products are naturally gluten-free and an excellent source of protein, iron, and calcium.
+Soy and soybean products are naturally gluten-free.
+They are also an excellent source of protein, iron, and calcium.